track-asia/trackasia-native/ARCHITECTURE.md

 - `platform/android` - Android SDK, forked from https://github.com/mapbox/mapbox-gl-native-android/commit/4c12fb2c.
 - `platform/glfw` - [GLFW](https://www.glfw.org) is library to support OpenGL development on the desktop.
 The code in this directory builds an executable application `mbgl-glfw` for demo/dev/local testing purposes.

-## trackasia-gl-js

-`trackasia-gl-js` is added to this repostiory as a top-level submodule to provide

-- Test cases and test data, e.g. all rendering test manifests json files under `render-test` load test cases from `trackasia-gl-js/test/*`.
-- Shader written in GLSL ES.
-- Style specification

 ## Other directories

 - `benchmark` contains the performance tests built using https://github.com/google/benchmark/.
 The code under this directory builds the `mbgl-benchmark-test` executable to execute the benchmark tests.